serena-yu17/Practice/n-queens - DFS/Readme.txt

-A BFS solution to the n-queens puzzle
+A multithread DFS solution to the n-queens puzzle